Guest Post for The Happy Puppers

 As you can probably guess, Dachshunds were originally bred to actually hunt badgers, boars, rabbits, and other burrowing animals.
 Back in the medieval times of the 1400s, when Dachshunds first appeared in recorded history, hunters, ranchers, and everyday people in Germany had an unfulfilled need for a dog who could hunt above and below ground.
 The motivation for hunting came from a need to protect farm animals, eat food, or simply for leisure.

-Thus, German dog breeders were given their task to create an ideal hunting dog, who could hunt below ground as well as above.
+Thus, German dog breeders were given the task to create an ideal hunting dog, who could hunt below ground as well as above.
 Thanks to their efforts, Dachshunds exist today!
 Contrary to their cartoonish look at first glance, upon a closer look it’s clear how they’re perfectly built as underground hunting dogs; their body is low to the ground, with paws perfect for digging; their floppy ears prevent dirt from getting in; their tails are perfect last-resorts in case their owner needs to pull them out of a hole; their belchy barks are great to signal that prey is close by; and their fearless mentality is perfect for them to dive head-first into a badger burrow.

 Interestingly, cynologists (which are scientists who study dogs), have also found other given names for Dachshunds, including the following: